 If you find that the capacity of Reolink NVRs can’t meet your use, you may refer to the following 3 methods to expand the storage of your NVRs.

-Note: The last method only applies to RLN16-410, as there is reserved space and plugs inside it.
+Note: The last method only applies to RLN16-410 and RLN 36, as there is reserved space and plugs inside them.

 Add an External HDD via eSATA Port